andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 the most *serviceable* headshot in the history of headshots.

 If I knew I'd actually get the part I would have saved all the rejects for your bemusement.
-As it stands I only have the final picture.
+As it stands I only have the final picture, which looks like I'm Elder Andy standing on your front porch asking if you want a free book about Jesus.
 Which should attest to how bad the previous photos were.

 Headshot &check;